Paul Gavarni: Visit to England

 Gavarni visited England in 1849.
 On his return his impressions were published in the book Londres et les Anglais, illustrés par Gavarni (1862) by Émile de la Bédollière.

 Most of these last compositions appeared in the weekly paper L'Illustration.
 In 1857 he published in one volume the series entitled Masques et visages (1 vol. 12 mo), and in 1869, about two years after his death, his last artistic work, Les Douze Mois (1 vol. fol.), was given to the world.
 Gavarni was much engaged, during the last period of his life, in scientific pursuits, and this fact must perhaps be connected with the great change which then took place in his manner as an artist.
 He sent several communications to the Académie des Sciences, and until his death on 23 November 1866 he was eagerly interested in the question of aerial navigation.
-It is said that he made experiments on a large scale with a view to find the means of directing balloons; but it seems that he was not so successful in this line as his fellow artist, the caricaturist and photographer, Nadar.
+It is said that he made experiments on a large scale with a view to finding the means of directing balloons; but it seems that he was not as successful in this line as his fellow artist, the caricaturist and photographer, Nadar.

 Collections and catalogues

 Gavarni's Œuvres choisies was published in 1845, followed in 1850 by two volumes named Perles et Parures.
 Some essays in prose and in verse written by him were collected by one of his biographers, Charles Yriarte, and published in 1869.
 Gavarni l'homme et l'œuvre by Edmond and Jules de Goncourt was published in 1873.
-A catalogue raisonné of Gavarni's works was published by J. Armehault and E. Bocher, paris in 1873.
+A catalogue raisonné of Gavarni's works was published by J. Armehault and E. Bocher, Paris in 1873.